 Imagine you are an investor in the UK that needs to invest a large sum of money in a risk-free asset, like a government bond.
 Interest rates in the US are on the rise so you start to buy US Dollars to invest in the US government bonds.

 You (being the UK investor) are not alone in investing in the country with higher interest rates.
 Many other investors follow the increase in yield and so increase the demand for US Dollars which appreciates the currency.
 This is the essence of how interest rates affect currencies.
 Traders can attempt to forecast changes in expectations of the interest rate which can have a large effect on the currency.

 Here is an example of what happens when the market expects the central bank to keep interest rates on hold, but then central bank decreases the interest rate.
-In this example, the Reserve Bank of Australia was expected to keep interest rates on hold at 4% but instead hiked it to 4.25%.
+In this example, the Reserve Bank of Australia was expected to keep interest rates on hold at 2% but instead cut it to 1.75%.
 The market was surprised by the rate cut so the AUD/USD depreciated.